 - Don’t forget, whatever the employer pays is fully tax deductible as a business expense.

 - The Affordable Care Act offers small businesses healthcare tax credits to help offset the cost of insurance.
 These tax credits have been available since the 2010 tax year.
-To qualify for a tax credit of up to 35% now and 50% in 2014, small business owners must pay at least half of employees’ healthcare premiums and have 25 or fewer full-time-equivalent employees who earn an average of $50,000 or less per year.
+To qualify for a tax credit of up to 50% of premium expenses for any two years, small business owners must pay at least half of employees’ healthcare premiums and have 25 or fewer full-time-equivalent employees who earn an average of $50,000 or less per year.

 To see whether you qualify for the tax credit and to find out how it is calculated, visit “Small Business Tax Credit”.* Other sources show a higher cost.
 The disparity might be attributed to a difference in size of businesses surveyed.
 The HHS figure listed above is specific to the small group market.